Baby Doll Gombo

 Sam’s daddy’s Jewish Mafia DNA tentacles continue to imprint, affect, impact, and implicate her, with dire decisions and consequences, throughout the series.
 Her gangster daddy worked for New Orleans Godfather Carlos Marcello.
 Born motherless and raised by a black Baptist spinster nanny, she’s attracted to voodoo and riches.
 She looks for love, too.
 Thematic for “heart of gold” people.

 Brainy, buxom beauty “Sam the actress” battles perpetual class warfare.
 She struggles to navigate a clash of cultural and societal divides with her longtime fancy white-Anglo-Saxon-Protestant (WASP) Yalie fiancé, Charles.
 She swims against the tide.
 I resemble a WASP but am not.
 Charles’ prissy Boston Brahmin family detests Sam, and nothing can change that.
 Born in Dallas, she’s still a New Orleanian.
-I have a long, deep, and entrenched history and relationship with all things New Orleans, including my once-famed historic home on Bourbon Street: that plus various family skeletons and scandal.
-The Baton Rouge-Advocate book editor previously labeled me, “…suitably eccentric and outrageous to represent New Orleans. … “…knowledgeable about the city and a talented writer.”
+I have a long, deep, and entrenched history and relationship with all things New Orleans, including my once-famed historic home on Bourbon Street and various family skeletons and scandals.
+The Baton Rouge-Advocate book editor previously labeled me, “…suitably eccentric and outrageous to represent New Orleans. …knowledgeable about the city and a talented writer.”
 I write what I know, from the gut, nothing formulistic.

 Being an overly flashy blonde with big boobs, a big ‘59 pink Caddy convertible, and a prison-inmate Jew daddy who participated in the JFK assassination doesn’t fly in the gilded circles of high society.
 To them, she’s not “our kind of people.”
 Rich people rule.
 Sam reacts with chutzpah.
 Sam’s pink Caddy “Lulabell” is her late mother’s car, and she drives it until the end of the series.
 My ‘59 pink Caddy was also Lulabell.
 She tells off Charles and his parents, tosses “grandmummy’s” family heirloom engagement ring at them, then flees the hotel suite in a bathrobe.
 The hotel maid hands her a voodoo doll found lying in the hallway.